-For example, our product candidate AL001 is initially targeting FTD-GRN.
+For example, our product candidate AL001 is initially targeting a subset of FTD patients who have a known genetic mutation that causes a deficiency in progranulin ("PGRN"), which is called FTD-GRN.
 Following proof-of-concept data in FTD-GRN patients, we plan to expand AL001 to other indications associated with decreased levels of PGRN.
 If we are unable to successfully identify, develop, obtain regulatory approval for, and commercialize AL001 for other indications, our commercial opportunity for AL001 may be limited.